introsde-2017-project/RecombeeAdapterService/README.md

 ## Implementation:

-In this reipository there are some files and packages and classes.
+In this repository there are some files and packages and classes.
 There are three packages in this this project.
 1.init
 2.model
 3.soap